umbraco/UmbracoDocs/10/umbraco-ui-builder/areas/context-apps.md

 ---
-description: Configuring context apps in Konstrukt, the backoffice UI builder for Umbraco.
+description: Configuring context apps in Umbraco UI Builder, the backoffice UI builder for Umbraco.
 ---

 # Context Apps

-Context Apps in Konstrukt are analogous with Content Apps in Umbraco and they allow you to provide contextual apps that appear in the editor UI of content.
-From a Konstrukt perspective, defining context apps allows you to expose collections as content app where a collection has a relation to the content in question.
+Context Apps in Umbraco UI Builder are analogous to Content Apps in Umbraco.
+They allow you to provide contextual apps that appear in the editor UI of content.
+From Umbraco UI Builder's perspective, defining context apps allows you to expose collections as content apps.
+This is where a collection has a relation to the content in question.
 An example could be something like blog post comments which are linked to individual blog posts.
-By exposing these as a content app allows them to be managed in context next to the blog post they are linked to.
+Exposing these as a content app allows them to be managed in context next to the blog post they are linked to.

 ![Context App](../images/context_app.png)

 ## Defining a context app

-You define a context app by calling one of the `AddContextApp` methods on a [`KonstruktWithTreeConfigBuilder`](trees.md#extending-an-existing-tree) instance.
+You can define a context app by calling one of the `AddContextApp` methods on a [`KonstruktWithTreeConfigBuilder`](trees.md#extending-an-existing-tree) instance.

-#### **AddContextApp(string name, Lambda contextAppConfig = null) : KonstruktContextAppConfigBuilder**
+### **AddContextApp(string name, Lambda contextAppConfig = null) : KonstruktContextAppConfigBuilder**

 Adds a context app with the given name and default icon.